Safe Cars For Teen Drivers

 - Fun to drive.

-Unfortunately, that's the opposite of what's best in terms of promoting teen driving safety―and keeping your auto insurance premiums in check.
+Unfortunately, that's the opposite of what's best in terms of promoting teen driving safety―and keeping your car insurance premiums in check.

 What Are Optimal Cars for Teen Drivers?

-When determining what types of cars represent sound options for teenager drivers, you should consider the following six factors.
+When determining what types of cars represent sound options for teen drivers, you should consider the following 6 factors.

 Look for something in the middle of the average lifespan of a car.

-A brand new car?
-Not a great move.
-Car insurance companies get twitchy just thinking about the cost to repair or replace new vehicles.
-A relic?
-Probably won't handle well, won't have the top safety features, and will be prone to breakdowns.
+Getting a brand new car is not a great move.
+Car insurance companies get nervous thinking about the cost to repair or replace new vehicles.
+On the other hand, very old vehicles probably won't handle well, won't have the top safety features, and will be prone to breakdowns.

-Shoot for something in between these extremes for safety and premium cost-control purposes.
+Shoot for something in between these extremes for safety and increased likelihood of affordable car insurance premiums.

-A four-cylinder car may not provide the "oomph" your teen desires.
-But, teens are less likely to lose control of a car with a smaller engine.
+A four-cylinder car may not provide the "oomph" teen drivers desire.
+But, younger drivers are less likely to lose control of a car with a smaller engine.

-A four-door sedan that's fairly nimble is a good choice.
+A four-door sedan that's fairly nimble is a good choice for a new driver.
 Bigger cars present a handling challenge for a teen, while small cars usually don't offer much crash protection.